 - if you have a VHF radio on your boat it is a legal requirement for you to have a VHF License to operate it

 - The Marine Radio Exam is conducted under OMC guidelines.

-On signing up we will send you links to the online resources, the on line book for you to study.
+On signing up we will send you links to the online resources and the on line book for you to study.